1. basic issues

 If the number of seats is even, half of the seats is given by national votes.

-b) For the SB-seats that are elected with national votes (compare a)) the following special regulation is applied:
+b) For the SB-seats that are elected with national votes (compare a)),

-states-body (every state has 1 vote) it can be decided, that for single companies the distribution of SB-seats by national votes does not apply.
+it can be decided, that for single companies the distribution of SB-seats by national votes does not apply.
+The so far

 Example for usage: A big international company has its headquarters in a small state that is